4.4: Tools of Cognitive Neuroscience – EEG and MEG

 Example of the EEG spike waves.

 Magnetoencephalography (MEG) is similar to EEG, but instead of electrical signals, MEG picks up the weak magnetic fields generated by the flow of electrical charge associated with neural activity.
 Because the magnetic fields generated by brain activity are so small, special rooms are needed that shield out magnetic fields in the environment so that the MEG sensors pick up magnetic fields from neural activity without environmental contamination.
 Similar to EEG, MEG also has excellent (millisecond) temporal resolution.
-The spatial resolution of MEG is far better than that of EEG because magnetic fields are able to pass relatively unchanged through hard and soft tissue and therefore are not distorted by skull and scalp.
-In spite of MEG’s excellent spatial and temporal resolution, it is used much less widely than EEG because the MEG apparatus is much more expensive and unwieldy than that for EEG.
+The spatial resolution of MEG is far better than EEG because magnetic fields pass relatively unchanged through hard and soft tissue, so are not distorted by skull and scalp.
+Despite MEG’s excellent spatial and temporal resolution, it is less widely used than EEG because its much more expensive and complex to operate.

 Text Attributions